 My employer is re-opening my workplace but I am concerned that there isn’t space to maintain social distancing, do I have to go back to work if I am concerned for my health and safety?

-The Government is urging employers and employees to discuss concerns they might have and approaches to ensuring that workplaces are safe.
+The Government has been, and still is, urging employers and employees to discuss concerns they might have and approaches to ensuring that workplaces are safe.
 The Government has issued extensive guidance for employers to ensure that workplaces are “COVID-19 secure” and this includes completing a risk assessment.

 Employees should offer suggestions to their employer if they think there are other measures that could be taken to protect the workforce.
 We recommend trying to maintain an open dialogue so that employees can get reassurance that their safety is being taken seriously.

-Ultimately, if you do not attend work because of safety concerns, your employer could treat your absence as unauthorised and follow its disciplinary process.
+Ultimately, if you do not attend work despite being asked to, your employer could treat your absence as unauthorised and follow its disciplinary process.

-Employees do have legal rights not to be dismissed for raising health and safety claims but in the current climate it would be preferable to try everything to resolve the situation without resorting to litigation which could take many months.
+However, employees do have legal rights not to be dismissed because they have raised health and safety claims.
+In the current climate it would be preferable to try everything to resolve the situation without resorting to litigation which could take many months and can be very costly.

 I have colleagues that don’t adhere to the social distancing rules at work, what shall I do?